-Meningitis C kills 282 in Nigeria amid shortage of vaccines
+Meningitis C kills 282 in Nigeria amid vaccine shortage

 Warri, Nigeria — A Nigerian official says a meningitis strain new to the West African nation has killed 282 people and infected nearly 2,000 amid a shortage of vaccines.